-A 20-year-old lucky enough to invest $10,000 and achieve the historical share market average of 10% returns would be a millionaire before age 70.
+A 20-year-old lucky enough to invest $10,000 and achieve the historical share market average of 10% returns per year would be a millionaire before age 70.
 That’s multiplying your money by 100!

 Unfortunately, that maths works the same way in reverse.
 If you’re accruing 10% interest, $10,000 in credit card debt becomes $1,000,000 before age 70.
 At an all-too-common 20%, that dubious milestone is hit well before your 50th birthday.

-Obviously, this doesn’t happen in practice — by making even the minimum payments on your credit cards you will generally prevent your debt from snowballing out of control, but the mathematics sure is scary!
+Obviously, this doesn’t happen in practice.
+By making even the minimum payment on your credit card you will generally prevent your debt from snowballing out of control, but the mathematics sure are scary!

 Ideas to help you pay off your credit card debt as fast as possible include transferring your debt to a card offering an interest-free period, or obtaining a personal loan to lower your interest expense.

 Stuff happens – stuff that requires money to fix.
 (Think job loss, car transmission issues, medical bills, or anything else that Murphy or life throws your way.)
 If you don’t have that money on hand, you’ll have to improvise to make ends meet, which could mean patching over the problem with an expensive solution like a credit card (see above) or worse.

 That’s why everyone should have an emergency fund – a cash hoard you can raid if unexpected expenses show up.
 Your emergency fund needs to be readily accessible in a high-yield savings account.